Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 When programming in the Node.js environment, you will definitely encounter two types of exceptions:
 - uncaught exceptions;
-- exceptions stipulated by our code.
+- exceptions caused by our code.

 In this tutorial, we are going to explain to you how you can handle such errors.

 ## Caught Exceptions in the Express Framework

-In the process of developing an application, you will always need now and then to check for errors and return error information to the frontend.
+In the process of developing an application, you should regularly check for errors and return error information to the frontend if necessary.

 <a id="first"></a> Take a look at the following example: